chef/chef-server/dev-docs/HOW_THINGS_WORK.md

 This pipeline is for end to end testing and creates different builds integrating with other projects of chef.
 These builds are packaged to replicate the different environment in which chef-server will be used by the customers.
 This pipeline is run on a nightly basis using the latest build from the current omnibus pipeline.

+## Chef-zero
+Chef Zero is an in-memory Chef server that is majorly used for Chef Client testing.
+Chef Zero is tested against pedant tests in the verify build pipeline.
+Any changes that we make to the Chef Infra server must be reflected in the Chef Zero also or else the verify build will fail.

+As it is an in-memory service, Chef Zero does not have all the files which Chef Infra server contains.
+In some of the pedant tests we use `chef-server-running.json` file to test with the configuration.
+Currently, such tests cannot be tested for Chef Zero as this file is missing in the Chef Zero environment.
+Such tests must be checked if they can be skipped.